clij/clij-docs/reference.md

 <a name="CLIJ_crop2D"></a>
 ## CLIJ_crop2D

-Crops a given rectangle out of a given image stack.
+Crops a given rectangle out of a given image.

 Note: If the destination image pre-exists already, it will be overwritten and keep it's dimensions.